wcfjeffrey/jeffreywoo-health-wealth-ai-model/README.md

 4. Review AI-powered recommendations for healthier habits and smarter financial planning.
 5. Export your insights as a PDF report to share with advisors or keep for personal tracking.

-## ⌛ Main Lifespan Impact Factor Summary
+## ⌛ Summary of Main Lifespan Impact Factors
 <img src="assets/JeffreyWooHW0.PNG" alt="JeffreyWooHW0" width="1200" height="2800" />

 ## ⚖️ Disclaimer